 So take a look at the average temperatures, humidity, and rainfall in the places you plan to go at the time of the year you plan to visit.
 Also note that some countries may have very different climates across regions so be sure to take that into account as well.

 One good website for checking average temperatures, precipitation, and humidity for the destinations on your trip is the “Climate (averages)” section of timeanddate.com.
-It allows for you to check the historical averages by month as well as the current weather.
+It lets you check the historical averages by month as well as the current weather.

 How long is your safari?